ZilD117/QuantPack/README.md

 Algorithim to be added.

 For Testing files, please navigate to scratch branch. main branch is for correct code only.

+# Dependency

+Data Parsing packages:
+> selenium 4.16.0 (ChromeDriver needed)
+> BeautifulSoup (has been removed)

+Data Visualization Packages:
+> mplfinance
+> matplotlib
+> pandas
+> numpy
+>